cfpb/DOCter/README.md

 ## To run DOCter locally

-Be sure to have Jekyll and redcarpet installed.
+Be sure to have Jekyll and Kramdown installed.

 ```
 gem install jekyll
-gem install redcarpet
+gem install kramdown
 ```

 Fork and clone the repo: